Categories

 Great White Shark

-Historically, a number of very large great white shark specimens have been recorded.
+Historically, several very large great white shark specimens have been recorded.
 For decades, many sources including the Guinness Book of World Records listed two great white sharks as the largest individuals: according to these sources, in the 1870s, a 10.9 meters (36 feet) great white was captured in southern Australian waters, near Port Fairy, and an 11.3 meters (37 feet) shark was trapped in a herring weir in New Brunswick, Canada, in the 1930s.

 The question of the Port Fairy shark was settled in the 1970s when J. E. Randall examined the shark’s jaws and “found that the Port Fairy shark was of the order of 5 m (17 ft) in length and suggested that a mistake had been made in the original record, in 1870, of the shark’s length”.